corndel-swe/java-supportbank/docs/CONTRIBUTING.md

 ## General advice

 This is quite an open-ended project and there are many different ways to solve it.
-Try not to think about your code "right or wrong" but imagine this will be used by real people and you are trying to give them useful features with a good user experience.
+Try not to think about your code in terms of "right or wrong" but imagine this will be used by real people and you are trying to give them useful features with a good user experience.
 If there is something else you want to add or do in a different way, go ahead!